arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 **Pre-requisites**

-Learners should be familiar with using a bash shell and [navigating a file system from the command line](link/to/bash101).
+Learners should be familiar with using a bash shell and [navigating a file system from the command line](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md).

-This module will assume that learners have encountered bash the commands [`find` and `grep`](link/to/search/and/organize/module).
+Learners should also know how to view the contents of a file using `cat`.

+The only other commands that will be assumed are the navigation commands `cd`, `ls`, and `pwd`.

 **Learning Objectives**